Local Current Weather

 |KOKK (Kokomo)||113.50||8I3 (Glenndale)||765-452-3014|

-Not to forget each airport has a windsock or wind T that physically shows you the wind
+Each airport has a windsock or wind T to physically show wind direction, which should always be primary.

 Automated Terminal Information System.
 Although the “A” stands for automated it’s actually manually updated at least once per hour.
 ATIS is normally available at “Towered Fields” and includes runway and taxiway information.

 There are several services that offer aviation weather products.
 It’s important to make sure the service you use is recognized by the FAA as a valid source of aviation weather.
 The following are services which we recommend, to get an idea of what the weather will be like anywhere from current conditions, extending to the next week.

 www.wunderground.com (Free, radar, big picture, hourly forecast, not detailed.
 Apple & Android)